mohsihummer/EDCduino/README.md

 Outputs 2x PWM channels (called VVT and boost)
 Based on Speeduino by Josh Stewart- https://github.com/noisymime/speeduino
 Uses TunerStudio as interface
-Configured for 60-2 crank, 1 teeth cam , cooper CRDI gensets designed by Ricardo
+Configured for 60-2 crank, 1 teeth cam , cooper CRDI Turbo gensets designed by Ricardo
+Tested on Proteus, upto 3333rpm, at rate of change of 60 degs per rpm